Projects Require a plan:

 Success and Failures:

-- "African schools on line" has benefited 100,000 thousand children world wide
+- "African schools on line" has benefited 100,000+ thousand children in Zimbabwe alone"

-- £1000 provides a complete networked computer facility for a school including training input and more, quite remarkable.......
+- £1500 provides a complete networked computer facility for one school including training input and more, quite remarkable.......

-Fund raising is one of many ways to help; including the tax benefits by gift aiding or corporate gift aid which do make a difference.
+Fund raising is one of many ways to help; Including tax benefits of gift aiding or Corporate gift aid, which do make a difference.

-- Alternatively give your skills & time. i.e: Vincent and Hilary from Southern Ireland self-funded 6 months of their time and skills to undertake the installation of equipment to 20 new schools plus provide training and audit in Western Kenya
+Alternatively give your skills & time. i.e.: Vincent and Hilary from Southern Ireland were seconded by their employers for 6 months to instal equipment across 20 schools, plus provide training and audit in Western Kenya